pzaich/paulzaich.com/source/blog/2012-06-15-dev-bootcamp-day-4-refactoring-outputting-a-numbers-name-up-to-1000000000000000000000000000.html.markdown

 - recursion
 - ruby
 - ruby-rails
+category: ruby-rails
 link: http://www.paulzaich.com/2012/06/15/blog/ruby-rails/dev-bootcamp-day-4-refactoring-outputting-numbers-name/
 ---

 Today provided to hold some of the biggest challenges yet and yielded some of the most satisfying moments yet for me during Dev Bootcamp.

 My favorite quote of the day came from [Robert](http://knowledgepile.net/), who did a code review for the class on Ivan's and my method for the [Pig Latin!](http://www.paulzaich.com/2012/06/12/ruby-rails/dev-bootcamp-day-1-the-journey-begins/) exercise:>RegEx (Regular Expresssions) is like CTRL + F (Find) on crack.